- — Kosher, Raw, Vegan

 - — Low Sodium

 Food to Live Old Fashioned Yellow Cornmeal is the product of grinding dried yellow corn grains into finely milled powder.
-Traditionally, it is produced with the stone-grinding method which implies for the hull and the germ to be retained.
-Not to be confused between different types of ground corn, let’s talk about how old-fashioned cornmeal, corn flour, corn grits, and polenta differ.
+Traditionally, it is produced with the stone-grinding method, which implies that the hull and the germ are retained.
+To avoid being confused with different types of coarse corn, let’s talk about how old-fashioned cornmeal, corn flour, corn grits, and polenta differ.
 The main difference between corn flour and cornmeal is that the second one has a sandy texture and is found to be coarser.
-Grits are produced from corn with removed germ, thus their texture is a bit softer and creamier than cornmeal’s.
+Grits are produced from corn with removed germs; thus, their texture is a bit softer and creamier than cornmeal.
 Polenta is also a hulled and crushed grain and is very similar to grits with one key exception: in comparison to grits, it is more consistent in particle size.

 Nutritional Value

-Let’s take a closer look at Old Fashioned Stone-Ground Cornmeal health benefits.
-Food to Live Cornmeal serves as a great source of Fiber and Protein.
-It consists of such essential minerals as Iron, Magnesium, Zinc, Thiamin, and vitamin A, which are useful for the proper functioning of the kidneys, lungs, and heart.
-Being low in fat, kosher and vegan, this product can be eaten as part of any diet.
+Let’s take a closer look at Old Fashioned Stone-Coarse Cornmeal’s health benefits.
+Food to Live Cornmeal is a great source of Fiber and Protein.
+It consists of essential minerals such as iron, magnesium, zinc, thiamin, and vitamin A, which are helpful for properly functioning the kidneys, lungs, and heart.
+Being low in fat, kosher, and vegan, this product can be eaten as part of any diet.

 Versatile Uses

-With a prominent corn flavor and finely milled texture, Old Fashioned Cornmeal is a super versatile pantry staple when it comes to baking.
+Old Fashioned Cornmeal is a versatile pantry staple for baking with a prominent corn flavor and finely milled texture.
 Use it for cornbread, cornmeal rolls, cakes, pancakes, or corn muffins.
-You may make the popular creamy Italian dish Polenta or use it for breading.
-Consider combining prepared cornmeal with Feta or Bryndza cheeses, as it is temptingly tasty.
+You may make the popular creamy Italian dish Polenta and use it for breading.
+It is tempting to combine prepared cornmeal with Feta or Bryndza cheeses.
 Don’t be afraid to try using cornmeal in recipes that call for coarse wheat flour: substitute 100 grams of all-purpose flour with 100 grams of cornmeal, and see how it changes the flavor and texture of your baked goodies.

-We recommend to shop Old Fashioned Cornmeal in bulk as it is a budget-friendly option.
-Store in the fridge for a longer shelf life.
+We recommend shopping Old Fashioned Cornmeal in bulk, as it is a budget-friendly option.
+Store it in the fridge for a longer shelf life.

 - Make the famous creamy Italian Polenta.